rdellamonica/pygro/docs/source/getting_started.rst

 Citing PyGRO
 --------------------

-PyGRO is accompanied by a scientific publication that can be found at.
+PyGRO will be accompanied by a scientific publication.

 Please cite it properly attribute it in your works: